s-zeid/starkups/README.md

     * Entry 2	This one's important!
     Each entry is separated by *two* blank lines.
 There's also two blank lines before the first entry.

+    : Entry 3	But what if you don't want Markdown?
+    | That's fine too.
+If the header starts with a `|` or `:`, then
+    | that character will be removed from the beginning of the item's
+    | lines, and each line that starts with a `|` will also have Markdown
+    : *disabled*.

 Cool, huh?